-Truancy: Per A habitually truant student is defined as a pupil who has four unexcused absences or truancies in any month or ten unexcused absences or truancies during any school year and is between the ages of seven and sixteen, if enrolled in the first grade or above.
+Truancy: Per Denver Public Schools' Policy JE/JE-R, a habitually truant student is defined as a pupil who has four unexcused absences or truancies in any month or ten unexcused absences or truancies during any school year and is between the ages of seven and sixteen, if enrolled in the first grade or above.
 For the purpose of defining a habitually truant student, absences due to suspension or expulsion will be considered excused.

-Once a student is determined to be habitually truant, the school team will notify the student's parents/guardian in writing of the student's unexcused absences and of the fact that the student is habitually truant.
-At that time, the school will develop a plan with the goal of supporting the student and family overcoming any obstacles that are contributing to the student's absences.
-Per state law, schools are required to refer a truant student and family to the APS or DPS District for Truancy filing, potentially resulting in court action with the City and County of Denver court system.
+Once a student is determined to be habitually truant, the School Director or Dean of Students will notify the student's parents/guardian in writing of the student's unexcused absences and of the fact that the student is habitually truant.
+At that time, the school will develop a plan with the goal of assisting the child to remain in school.
+School personnel will make reasonable efforts to meet with the parent/guardian to review and evaluate the reasons for the child's truancy.
+Families not cooperating with the attendance plan will be referred to the District for Truancy filing, potentially resulting in court action with the City and County of Denver court system.

 Tardiness: Being prompt to all school commitments is an important student expectation.
 Students are required to be at school on time.
+If a student is late to class, and it is unexcused, the student will be assigned to a Refocus Session.